What are Kidney Diseases?

 Changes in urination can be a sign something is wrong with your kidneys.
-You might notice you are urinating more frequently or you could have trouble passing urine.
+You might notice frequent urination or you could have trouble passing urine.

 Urine that can be described as foamy or bubbly can suggest protein in the urine, a signal of kidney dysfunction.
 Another warning symptom is bloody urine.

 If your kidneys aren’t functioning well, toxic waste can start to build up in your blood.
 This can result in fatigue and general loss of energy.